Day-by-Day / August 17, 1804

 August 17, 1804

-Fish Camp, Homer, NE François Labiche returns ahead of Drouillard‘s party and informs the captains that Indians and the deserter Moses Reed will arrive soon.
-A prairie fire is set as a signal to any nearby Indians.
+Pvt.
+Labiche returns to Fish Camp near present Homer, Nebraska ahead of Drouillard‘s party.
+He informs the captains that three Otoe chiefs and the deserter Pvt.
+Reed will soon arrive.
+A prairie fire is set as a signal to any nearby Indians, and Lewis collects a specimen of curly-cup gumweed.

 the object of those Chiefs comeing forward is to make a peace with the Mahars [Omahas] thro: us—. as the Mahars are not at home this great object cannot be accomplished at this time Set the Praries on fire to bring the Mahars & Soues if any were near, this being the usial Signal.